Why data centres are the new cool

-With increasing numbers of New Zealand businesses seeking green alternatives, Vocus Communications' Julian Maxwell looks at what makes a data centre green.
+With increasing numbers of New Zealand businesses seeking green alternatives, Vocus Communications' Julian Maxwell looks at what makes a data center green.

 More and more businesses are favouring suppliers who have adopted a greener, smarter way to operate.
 Cost savings, improved operational efficiencies, and a green conscience are some of the drivers.

-But what makes for a highly efficient data centre (DC), and which green measures should you look for within a hosted environment?
+But what makes for a highly efficient data center (DC), and which green measures should you look for within a hosted environment?

-According to the Data Centre Journal, the typical PUE for a DC is 2.0.
-We invested in power saving initiatives, reducing our annualised PUE from 1.8 to 1.5 in our Albany data centre.
+According to the Data Center Journal, the typical PUE for a DC is 2.0.
+We invested in power saving initiatives, reducing our annualised PUE from 1.8 to 1.5 in our Albany data center.